MehmoodSheikh/ETHINICITY-DETECTION-MODEL/README.md

-# FairFace Race Classification
+# ETHINICITY DETECTION MODEL

 ## Overview

-FairFace Race Classification is a project focused on classifying races using facial images from the FairFace dataset.
+Ethinicity detection model is a project focused on classifying races using facial images from the FairFace dataset.
 The goal is to accurately identify the race of individuals depicted in images.
 This README provides a comprehensive overview of the project, including its purpose, dataset, models used, exploratory data analysis (EDA), setup instructions, and usage guide.

 ## Purpose